Tosin-webdev/complex-task-api/README.md

 npm run test
 ```

-contribution to this is highly welcomed
+contribution to this project is highly welcomed.